rishikeshsreehari/personal-blog/content/now.md

 ### 🏋 My Fitness

+I'm currently focused on transforming my body and reducing my body fat to below 25%.
+This involves a lot of protein and long walks to ensure I'm in a calorie deficit while building muscle and losing fat.

 I've gone with a personal trainer since I felt that I'm not pushing myself enough!
 I go to the gym four days a week.
 I try to walk 5 km on gym days and bike a bit on Wednesdays and weekends!
 I'm following a sort of Push-Pull-Legs split since that is what my trainer is confident with.
-So it's chest & triceps on monday, back & biceps on tuesday, legs on thursday and finsihging week with some weak muscles shoulders, chest, biceps & core on Fridya.
-Feeling stronger, but not much fat loss has happened to be honest!
+So it's chest and triceps on Monday, back and biceps on Tuesday, legs on Thursday, and finishing the week with shoulders and weakmuscles --  chest, biceps, and core on Friday.
+Feeling stronger, but not much fat loss has happened, to be honest!

 <!-- ##### For my latest fitness updates, read my [fitness log](/fitness-log).
 It's interesting, I promise. -->